Robinhood Banking Review: 2026

 Requires paid membership, so it’s not free

-Robinhood Banking will be available to those who pay a membership fee of $5 monthly or $50 annually for Robinhood Gold.
+Robinhood Banking is available to those who pay a membership fee of $5 monthly or $50 annually for Robinhood Gold.
 Granted, having a Gold membership has its perks, but if you don’t want to pay for the membership, you have plenty of other fee-free checking options available.

 May have to watch out for fees